Home as Center

 Many people don’t seem to have a home any more.
 I’m not talking about the dispossessed people living on the streets or in homeless shelters, but the average, middle-class citizen of the United States.
 Many of them have nicely furnished houses or apartments or other places where they sleep or keep their stuff, but it isn’t really home.

 This sense of being at home is important to everyone’s well-being.
-If you do not get enough of it, your happiness, resilience, energy, humor, and courage will decrease. — Cheryl Mendelson in Home Comforts
+If you do not get enough of it, your happiness, resilience, energy, humor, and courage will decrease.—Cheryl Mendelson in Home Comforts

 What makes a place home?
-I’m still working on my own definition, but to me home is that place where you’re most at peace, where you’re refreshed, where you feel safe and loved and comforted.
+I’m still working on my own definition, but to me, home is that place where you’re most at peace, where you’re refreshed, where you feel safe and loved and comforted.
 It’s the place where you want to spend time, whether that’s wherever your loved ones are or the place where you control the environment and can do as you please.
 It’s the physical representation of whatever is most central to your life.

 Some of the most meaningful compliments I’ve ever received have been from those who have said something like, “Your house feels like a home.
 I always feel good/welcome/comfortable here.”
 One friend said she loves to be here because there’s always something going on.
-All five of us might not be doing the same thing, but we interact with each other constantly and lovingly, and she said that’s the kind of home she wants when she has a family.
+All of us might not be doing the same thing, but we interact with each other constantly and lovingly, and she said that’s the kind of home she wants when she has a family.

 We live in a society where most people entrust their children to strangers every day.
-They wouldn’t even consider loaning their cars or credit cards to the same people, but they blithely drop their children off at daycare centers or put them on school buses with little consideration — because that’s normal.
+They wouldn’t even consider loaning their cars or credit cards to the same people, but they blithely drop their children off at daycare centers or put them on school buses with little consideration because that’s normal.
 It’s what everyone does, right?

 Wrong.
 I’m one of a growing number of people who have looked at the changes in our society that have coincided with a movement away from home in general and realized that something is seriously wrong.